...

 Different types of instant-read meat thermometers

-There are many different types of instant-read meat thermometers, each with pros and cons.
+There are many types of instant-read meat thermometers, each with its own pros and cons.

 Digital thermometers